mrolims/pynamicalsys/docs/source/dds_trajectories.rst

 Multiple initial conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To generate trajectories for multiple initial conditions, we can use the :py:meth:`trajectory <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method and simply pass a list of initial conditions with shape `(M, d)`, where `M` is the number of initial conditions and `d` is the system's dimension.
+To generate trajectories for multiple initial conditions, we can use the :py:meth:`trajectory <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method and simply pass a list of initial conditions with shape `(M, d)`, where `M` is the number of initial conditions and `d` is the system's dimension.
 The method will return a Numpy array with shape `(N * M, d)`, where `N` is the number of iterations.
 In other words, each initial condition will generate its own trajectory, and the results will be concatenated into a single array.
 It is, however, possible to reshape the output to get a list of trajectories, each with shape `(N, d)`.

 Let's then generate trajectories for 200 randomly chosen initial conditions in the unit square, with a fixed parameter value and total time: